TheNotary/arrays_in_db/rails - put an array on a modle.md

      => ["Ruby Reloaded!"]

-So now let's impliment a setter so we can create these special records with out having to think about active record at all =D
+So now let's impliment a setter so we can create these special records without having to think about active record at all =D

 #####(app/models/user.rb)#####
     class User < ActiveRecord::Base